mrwordev/omise-challenges-test/README.md

 This is a small challenge project to see how good you are with Go.
 Included in this repository is a CSV list of Song-pah-pa (ซองผ้าป่า).
 It is a white envelope with money inside and the donor name printed on the front.
+They are usually collected en bulk from multiple people in order to round up money to repair or construct new temple buildings.

 The idea is that your donation amount should be kept secret les the activity becomes an act of flaunting your wealth.

 But we're a payment gateway, we can do better than that.
-The envelope will contain, instead, a valid CC and a small piece of paper with the desired donation amount.
-The entire list is also encrypted using NSA-proof variant of the [Caesar Cipher][1].
+The envelope will contain, instead, a valid CC and the desired donation amount.
+The entire list is also encrypted using NSA-proof variant of the [Caesar Cipher][1] :troll:

 ### CONTENTS